hpcugent/vsc-base/README.md

 Common tools used within our organization.

-Originally created by the HPC team of the University of Ghent (http://ugent.be/hpc) and the VSC (Flemish Supercomputer Centre - https://vscentrum.be/nl/en).
+Originally created by the HPC team of the University of Ghent (http://ugent.be/hpc)

 ## vsc
 Common namespace used by all our python modules